happysheep0719/Sean-s-Cheat-Sheet/algorithms/classic-problem-with-multiple-solutions/combination-of-data-structures.md

         - it appears more than once
     - if key is in the hashmap and the value is linked to the node in the linked list
         - it appears once
+- not suitable for lazy deletion
+    - space worst case can be really large